-Anne Elder-Knight teaches leaders and teams how to show up fully and realise their individual and collective promise.
+Anne Elder-Knight teaches leaders, teams and organisations how to get out of their own way so they can unleash their individual and collective promise.

 From the business case for rapid innovation and diverse thinking to the observable cultural and generational shifts in the workforce and marketplace, smart organisations know they must unleash the benefits of a diverse and inclusive workplace.
 The problem is D & I efforts are failing to realise the touted benefits.

 D & I is no longer a numbers game.
 Nor is it simply an issue of capturing hearts and minds.
-Fast-tracking an inclusive culture rests on five pillars: making it personal, targeting career moments of truth, focusing on leadership identity, upskilling leaders to mentor future leaders and centering on diverse thinking in teams.
+Fast-tracking an inclusive culture taht delivbers a sense of belonging and connection rests on five pillars: making it personal, targeting career moments of truth, focusing on leadership identity, upskilling leaders to sponsor and mentor future leaders and centering on diverse thinking in teams.

 This work is confronting.
 It requires leaders to be vulnerable and open to exploration and learning.
-It requires an environment that offers equal parts challenge and care.
+It necessitates highly skilled facilitation that guarantees psychological safety for everyone and carefully balances challenge and care.

-Over the past twenty years Anne has honed her unique brand of provocation and support to help 20,000 people unlock their leadership potential.
+Over the past twenty years Anne has honed her unique brand of provocation and support to help thousands of people unlock their leadership potential.
 Today she designs and leads programmes to unleash untapped talent that support the creation of truly inclusive cultures.

 Whether speaking, training or mentoring Anne can be relied on to deliver compelling, thought-provoking and practical content that leaves audiences, teams and leaders energised and equipped to act.